 or downloaded from the GitHub release page.
 See section Set Up Simpleaf Manually for details.

 argument instead of the path to the index directory because piscem adopts a different (better) parsing strategy.
-For example, if calling simpleaf index --use-piscem
+For example, a piscem index directory is in the following structure:

 $ ls $IDX_DIR/index